varlardohaeris/emacs-archives/emacswiki/info+-readme.txt

  -------------

- Library `info+.el' extends the standard Emacs library `info.el' in several ways.
+ Library `info+.el' extends the standard Emacs library `info.el' in many ways.
 It provides these features:

  * Association of additional information (metadata) with Info nodes.
 You do this by bookmarking the nodes.
 Library Bookmark+